-Whether or not you’re a Yanni fan (I’ve never identified myself as such), there are some important lessons that could be learned from his music.
+Whether you’re a Yanni fan (I’ve never identified myself as such), there are some important lessons that could be learned from his music.

 Yanni is Always Engaged in the Music